armijnhemel/devicecode/doc/tui.md

 `jtag` can be used to show if a device has a JTAG port, or if it is not known.
 Valid values are `yes`, `no` and `unknown`.

+##### Package

+`package` can be used to show devices containing the package.
+Package information is currently extracted from parsing boot logs.

 ##### Password